petterh/textedit/docs/Chapter-12-File-I-O.md

 There was a similar problem in the inbound converter – my first implementation used the String::insert operator to insert carriage returns, as this made for simple and obvious code.
 Unfortunately, the performance penalty I had to pay for this convenience was too high.

 The inbound converter does one more thing – it detects and changes null characters.
-If any such are found (and changed), the m{"_"}bBinary member of Document is set, allowing us to warn the user (in onCreate in mainwnd.cpp).
+If any such are found (and changed), the m_bBinary member of Document is set, allowing us to warn the user (in onCreate in mainwnd.cpp).

 ## Saving